wputra/sturdy-fortnight/README.md

    ```
 3. Execute `./build-deploy.sh` to start the app.
 It may take few minutes.

 4. Execute `./build-deploy.sh db_load` to load from schema.
-You only need to do it when database is empty.
+You only need to **DO IT ONCE**, when database is empty at first time.

 5. Sinatra app should run on port 4567